EYEDAK/vrAse/A2/3D_files/README.md

-Here you can find the stl for vrAse A2
+Here you can find the 3D files of vrAse A2 in stl format